povigna/pasmath/README.md

 **pasmath.pas**

-**Version:** 0.2
+**Version:** 0.21

 **Author:** Michele Povigna, Carmelo Spiccia

-**Date:** code first posted on *it.comp.lang.pascal* on Dec 30, 2001.
+**Date:** code first posted on *it.comp.lang.pascal* on Jan 4, 2002.

 ## Overview
-PASMath, version 0.2, is a mathematical expression evaluator designed for basic arithmetic operations.
+PASMath, version 0.21, is a mathematical expression evaluator designed for basic arithmetic operations.
 This program is distributed under the terms of the GPL (Gnu Public License), copyright (C) 2001 Michele Povigna, Carmelo Spiccia, with ABSOLUTELY NO WARRANTY.

 ## Features
 - Supports basic arithmetic operations: addition, subtraction, multiplication, division, and exponentiation.